“It is finished.” The weariness of the voice drew everyone’s attention to the entrance of the Children’s Memorial.

 Looking up, Benjamin could hardly speak.
 “It was… Polish.
 It… means… retribution.”

 Colonel Franz von Lossberg took a sip of vodka, then began to flip through the files laying on his desk.
-The new Treblinka camp was due to begin processing Jews in six weeks, and he still to choose a doctor.
+The new Treblinka camp was due to begin processing Jews in six weeks, and he still had to choose a doctor.
 One file in particular caught his eye.

 The candidate was Dr. Ubel Hoffman.
 As he read through the man’s file, Colonel von Lossberg’s eyes widened.
 The man had the personal endorsement of none other than Dr. Mengele himself.
 With such a reference, the colonel knew he needed to look no further.
 Thankful for a quick end to what at first had appeared to be a long night, he pulled a cigarette case from on inner pocket and removed a cigarette.
 He had just raised his lighter when he heard a deafening siren begin to scream.